kubernetes/enhancements/keps/sig-api-machinery/3157-watch-list/README.md

 This section must be completed when targeting beta to a release.
 -->
 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?
+Feature does not have a direct impact on rollout/rollback.

+However, faulty behavior of a feature can result in incorrect functioning of components that rely on that feature.
+For the Beta version, we plan to enable it exclusively for kube-controller-manager.
+The main issues can arise during the initial informer synchronization, which may result in controller failures.

+Furthermore, if data consistency issues arise, such as missing data, the controllers simply do not consider the missing data.
 <!--
 Try to be as paranoid as possible - e.g., what if some components will restart mid-rollout?